glic3rinu/django-orchestra/README.md

 ----------
 There are a lot of widely used open source hosting control panels, however, none of them seems apropiate when you already have an existing service infrastructure or simply you want your services to run on a particular architecture.

 The goal of this project is to provide the tools for easily build a fully featured control panel that is not tied to any particular service architecture.
+Orchestra

 Overview
 --------

-Django-orchestra is mostly a bunch of [plugable applications](orchestra/apps) providing common functionalities, like service management, resource monitoring or billing.

-The admin interface relies on [Django Admin](https://docs.djangoproject.com/en/dev/ref/contrib/admin/), but enhaced with [Django Admin Tools](https://bitbucket.org/izi/django-admin-tools) and [Django Fluent Dashboard](https://github.com/edoburu/django-fluent-dashboard).
-[Django REST Framework](http://www.django-rest-framework.org/) is used for the REST API, with it you can build your client-side custom user interface.

-Every app is [reusable](https://docs.djangoproject.com/en/dev/intro/reusable-apps/), this means that you can add any Orchestra application into your Django project `INSTALLED_APPS` strigh away.
-However, Orchestra also provides glue, tools and patterns that you may find very convinient to use.
-Checkout the [documentation](http://django-orchestra.readthedocs.org/) if you want to know more.
+* The **admin interface** is based on [Django Admin](https://docs.djangoproject.com/en/dev/ref/contrib/admin/).
+The resulting interface is very model-centric with a limited workflow pattern: change lists, add and change forms.
+The advantage is that only little declarative code is required.
+* It does **not** provide a **customer-facing interface**, but provides a REST API that allows you to build one.
+* Service [orchestration](orchestra/contrib/orchestration), [resource management](orchestra/contrib/resources), [billing](orchestra/contrib/bills), [accountancy](orchestra/contrib/orders) is provided in a decoupled way, meaning:
+    * You can [develop new services](docs/create-services.md) without worring about those parts
+    * You can replace any of these parts by your own implementation without carring about others
+    * You can reuse any of those modules on your Django projects
+* Be advised, because its flexibility Orchestra may be more difficult to deploy than traditional web hosting control panels.

 ![](docs/images/index-screenshot.png)

 Fast Deployment Setup
 ---------------------